Universal Vessel Segmentation for Multi-Modality Retinal Images: Universal Retinal Vessel Segmentation Model

-In 2D digital images, the topology is described by their 0- and 1-homology features, i.e., the connected components and the loops.
-The persistent homology is a method to describe a process where homology features are created and destroyed in a sequence (called `filtration') of cubical complex \cite{Topo-cc} (which encodes an image and the higher-dimensional relationships between its pixels to structured cells) and its sub-complexes determined by the values of cells.
-Although it deviates from the definition and how persistent homology is computed, a simpler way to interpret persistent homology in 2D digital images is by thresholding the image from its highest pixel value to its lowest pixel value and stop at every pixel value that appears in the image.
-Each thresholded image is a binary image where we can determine the connected components and the loops inside.
-As demonstrated by the example in \cref{fig:PH}, when the threshold value decreases, new pixels are added to the binary image, leading to creation of new homology features or destruction of old features.
+In a 2D digital image, the topology is described by its 0- and 1-homology features, i.e., the connected components and the loops.
+The persistent homology is a method to describe a process where homology features are created and destroyed in a sequence (called `filtration') of a cubical complex \cite{Topo-cc} (which encodes an image and the higher-dimensional relationships between its pixels as structured cells) and its subcomplexes determined by the values of cells.
+Although it deviates from the formal definition and how persistent homology is computed, a simpler way to interpret persistent homology in 2D digital images is by thresholding the image from its highest pixel value to its lowest pixel value and stopping at every pixel value that appears in the image.
+Each thresholded image is a binary image, where we can determine the connected components and the loops inside.
+As demonstrated by the example in \cref{fig:PH}, when the threshold value decreases, new pixels are added to the binary image, leading to the creation of new homology features or destruction of old features.
 A homology feature that `lives' through the decreasing thresholds is then called a `persistent feature'.
-We refer the readers to \cite{Topo-CompTopoBook} for more details and strict definitions.
+We refer readers to \cite{Topo-CompTopoBook} for more details and strict definitions.

-The persistent homology of an image can be described by a persistent diagram, where each point on the diagram represent one persistent feature, whose coordinate is (1$-$Creation Value, 1$-$Destruction Value).
+The persistent homology of an image can be described by a persistent diagram, where each point on the diagram represents one persistent feature, whose coordinates are (1$-$Creation Value, 1$-$Destruction Value).

-We propose to use the Spatial-Aware Topological Loss Function (SATLoss) \cite{Topo-SATLoss} as the persistent topological loss function.
+We propose to use a Spatial-Aware Topological Loss Function (SATLoss) \cite{Topo-SATLoss} as the persistent topological loss function.
 After computing persistent diagrams $\mathcal{D}(I_{pred})$ and $\mathcal{D}(I_{GT})$, the persistent features are matched using a spatially-weighted Wasserstein distance \cite{Topo-Wassersteinforpersistence}: